 Halo: First Strike

-Halo: First Strike by Eric Nylund was written in 2003, transcribing the events that transpired between the Halo: Combat Evolved and Halo 2 video games.
+Halo: First Strike by Eric Nylund was written in 2003, transcribing the events that transpired between the first two Halo games.
 The novel starts right after the last scene in Halo: Combat Evolved with the Master Chief drifting off into space.
 Cortana soon finds a suspicious aircraft adrift in the wreckage remaining after the destruction of Installation 04.
 On board, they discover Corporal Locklear, Sergeant Johnson and others.
 The Master Chief initially suspects Johnson of being a flood form, since he saw him overcome on the Private Jenkins recording.
 It is later discovered that Sergeant Johnson's prolonged exposure to Plasma fire is his past has caused a unique immunity to the flood.

 The Spartans set the space-station to self-destruct and escape, although losing one Spartan to their first Brute encounter.
 Vice Admiral Whitcomb then realizes his most heroic effort in his lifetime, he single-handedly baits the entire Covenant fleet to surround the Unyielding Hierophant at the time of the explosion, destroying almost all of the ships.
 While this effort would only hinder the Covenant effort, every hour bought for Earth's preparation would crucial for the defense of the last human sanctuary, Earth.